psmass/DDS-Data-model-Example/Sensors/c++/README.md

 # C++ example using code generation
-The example generates code using two IDL files ..\model\Sensor.idl and ..\model\Common.idl
+The example generates code using two IDL files idl/Sensor.idl and idl/Common.idl.

 ## Environment
 In order to build this example the Connext environment must be set up since the build process relies on $NDDSHOME.